Forza Motorsport Review

 Forza Motorsport has been around for eighteen years now; the first game came out in 2005, and it has been six years since the latest Forza Motorsport game was out.
 Microsoft seems to have a pattern of publishing games like this, and Horizon has developed from a side series to become the primary series in the studio.
 While Sony's Gran Turismo franchise has dominated the market for years, it might seem that developer Turn 10 Studios has eventually responded to the call.

 After hearing conflicting opinions on GT7, Forza has an excellent chance to take the reins.
-The latest edition to the Forza Motorsport Series has been remade from the bottom up to signify the series' comeback.
+The latest edition of the Forza Motorsport Series has been remade from the bottom up to signify the series' comeback.
 All of the core mechanisms that were used have been overhauled.
-An innovative Car Building platform encourages users to form emotional connections with their garage full of vehicles.
+An innovative Car-Building platform encourages users to form emotional connections with their garage full of vehicles.
 A new introduction means a new name, and to prove its daring, the title is named Forza Motorsport rather than Forza Motorsport 8.

 The bar has been set very high for this new game.
 The racing game industry has significantly advanced since Forza Motorsport 7 was released.
 Because of the increased intensity of the rivalry and the widespread availability of steering wheels and racing simulators, it was necessary to develop something new.
 The opening sequence is reminiscent of Horizon's, a professionally crafted explosion meant to impress with the game's best features.